-Huddled into groups, students from across various majors gathered in the School of Public Health for their weekly meeting to research and brainstorm solutions to public health issues in Prince George’s County.
+Students from across various majors huddle in chatty groups at the School of Public Health to research and brainstorm solutions to public health issues in Prince George’s County.
+Where do they begin?
+With the knowledge in local communities.

 Started in 2021 by SPH alumni Daniel Fong '23 and Isha Yardi ‘23, the Terrapin Think Tank today includes 14 student fellows from across UMD.
 This year’s cohort is collaborating with Prince George's County Public Schools (PGCPS) on three projects: creating an environmental health justice campaign, partnering with the county’s health department to assess the need for hospital beds across the county and developing a free first-aid training for community members.

 Supported by SPH Drs.
-Sylvette La Touche-Howard and Tracy Zeeger, the think tank is entirely student-led, with previous fellows in charge of teaching and assisting current fellows.
-For example, Madeleine Eng ‘28, the think tank’s associate director of teaching and recruitment, educates students about the basics of local policy and advocacy and guides them through the process of developing their projects.
+Sylvette La Touche-Howard and Tracy Zeeger, the think tank is entirely student-led, with previous fellows like Eng in charge of teaching students about local policy and advocacy as well as guiding them in developing their projects.

-“As a past fellow myself, I get to give a lot more impactful recommendations and help students more through the whole process.
-It makes it more personal to students,” said Eng, a sophomore neuroscience and public policy double major and Spanish minor.
+“As a past fellow, I can give more impactful recommendations and help students through the whole process.
+It makes it more personal to students,” said Eng.

-“We as students are providing a meaningful way for other students to engage in their local community and be able to use public health data to actively make a difference.”
+“We are providing a meaningful way for other students to engage in their local community and be able to use public health data to actively make a difference.”

-In addition to their group projects, which they aim to implement by the end of this year, the fellows are also tasked with researching and presenting their own solutions to local health issues in a white paper presented at the end of the semester.
-Some of the students’ proposals will be implemented as actionable group projects next spring.
+Fellows are tasked with researching and presenting solutions to local health issues in a white paper presented at the end of the semester.
+Some student proposals will be implemented as actionable group projects next spring.

-Akunna Okonkwo ‘27, a current fellow and junior public health science major, heard about the think tank her sophomore year.
-As an aspiring lawyer planning to work in health systems and policies in sub-Saharan Africa, she applied to gain more concrete skills in the field of health policy.
+Akunna Okonkwo ‘27, an aspiring lawyer who plans to work in health systems in sub-Saharan Africa, applied to gain more concrete skills in health policy work.

 “Terrapin Think Tank felt like the perfect platform to gain experience through a structured course, which lessens the anxiety that comes with being in a new field,” said Okonkwo.

 “There is always hope,” Okonkwo said.
-Terrapin Think Tank is a great way to make sustainable, long-lasting change in the community.”
+“And Terrapin Think Tank is a great way to make long-lasting change in the community.”

 — Sumaya Abdel-Motagaly